itme-brain/ldv/README.md

 # Lazy dev
-**Disclaimer: This is a hobby project in its early stages.**
+**Disclaimer: This is a hobby project in its early stages and mainly just a repo of setups I like to use.**

-`ldv` is a simple utility for creating preconfigured developer environments powered by Nix.
+`ldv` is a bash script utility for creating preconfigured developer environments powered by Nix.

 It automates the setup of development environments for various programming languages and frameworks.

 > Note: This project is actively under development, and we plan to add support for more languages, frameworks, and options in the future.